-A Servicing and Refuse Management Plan should be submitted with the future planning application and set out how the site would be serviced when operational, which is consistent with an approach agreed with the local highway authority.
+A Deliver and Servicing Plan and Refuse Management Plan should be submitted with the future planning application and set out how the site would be serviced when operational, which is consistent with an approach agreed with the local highway authority.

-Supporting information notes that due to the site's highly sustainable location, it will not negatively impact on the existing highway network.
-It is not clear how much vehicle parking will be provided, but the description of development proposes only disabled parking.
-Vehicular on-site parking provision is therefore likely to be limited.
+Supporting information notes that the development will be predominately car free.
+There will be some vehicle movements associated with servicing, pick up and drop off, disability parking and the ground floor employment uses on site.
+However, given the current use on the site, overall vehicle movements are unlikely to result in any significant effects.
 As such, operational traffic effects of the proposals are likely to be negligible when placed within the context of the site's existing use.
 Increased numbers of movements related to deliveries could generate additional traffic over current levels.
 However, given the scale of the development, these effects are not considered to be significant.

-The lack of on-site car parking will mean that suitable controls on residents potential to own/ park cars on site and in the vicinity will be expected, this is likely to include restrictions within property leases as well as financial payments towards a local parking permit scheme, which will help to mitigate any adverse effects.
+The lack of on-site car parking will mean that suitable controls on residents potential to own/park cars on site and in the vicinity will be expected, this is likely to include restrictions within property leases as well as financial payments towards a local parking permit scheme, which will help to mitigate any adverse effects.
 Advice will be required from TfL on the impact on bus and underground network capacity.

-A CLP should be secured that includes standard mitigation measures to control transport movements (potentially as part of the CEMP).
+A CLP should be secured that includes standard mitigation measures to control transport movements (potentially as part of the DCEMP).